-to proactively address a credible allegation that a provider is defrauding the Medicaid program.
-The hold in these cases is meant to mitigate the state's financial risk associated with continuing to pay out money to a fraudulent provider.
+• Intent of a CAF hold.
+CAF holds are meant to be "a very serious action" to proactively address a credible allegation that a provider is defrauding the Medicaid program.3 The hold in these cases is meant to mitigate the state's financial risk associated with continuing to pay out money to a fraudulent provider.
 Beyond impact to the state, CAF holds also have a significant impact on providers.
 While providers on a CAF hold may continue to care for Medicaid clients, their pay for any Medicaid work they perform is reduced by the amount of the payment hold.
 For example, a 100 percent payment hold cuts off all Medicaid payments for that provider.
 Some providers simply choose to stop accepting Medicaid clients altogether, which affects Medicaid's network of providers.
 Because of the potential impact on the provider network, OIG consults with HHSC to ensure that holds will not jeopardize client access to care.
 In other cases, an inability to bill for Medicaid services may put providers out of business altogether.